jfcross4/stats/fair_lab.md

 # Chapter 1: It's the Economy, Stupid

-* First Read Chapter 1, "It's the Economy, Stupid" and then run the following code and answer the chapter one questions in a Google Doc.
+* First Read Chapter 1, "It's the Economy, Stupid"

+and then run the following code below and answer the chapter one questions (#'s 1, 2 and 3) in a Google Doc (and share the Google Doc with me).

 ## Getting the Data